cityEHR/cityehr/README.md

 $ mvn clean package
 ```

+NOTE: If you wish to also build the Docker Image you need to add the `-Pdocker` argument to the above command, i.e. `mvn clean package -Pdocker`.

 ## Running cityEHR

 The following configuration options are available when starting cityEHR and may be specified as either Environment Variables, Java System Properties, or Command Line Arguments: